A few random reference notes…

 Adding multiple spaces to Markdown using Non-Breaking SPaces (' `)

-code.
+HTML renders multiple spaces into a single space.
+To keep multiple spaces use code.
 When the Markdown is converted to HTML the multiple spaces will be preserved.

 Python